denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-shards-that-share-logic.md

 +++
 weight = 6
-title = "Evolutions of Shards that share logic" description = Intershard communication is helped by a Middleware or is made unnecessary by employing a Sharding Proxy or an Orchestrator.
+title = "Evolutions of Shards that share logic" description = "Intershard communication is helped by a Middleware or is made unnecessary by employing a Sharding Proxy or an Orchestrator."
 +++

 # Evolutions of Shards that share logic